Reporting and Removal of Inoperative (Junk) Vehicles on Private Property

-The Fairfax County Police Department responds to citizen complaints involving inoperative (junk) vehicles.
+The Fairfax County Police Department responds to citizen complaints involving inoperative (junk) vehicles on private property.
 We have an effective program for removing inoperative vehicles from our neighborhoods.

 the definition of an inoperative (Junk) vehicle?